Kashmir: Why are militants targeting Modi's BJP leaders? | DW | 14.06.2021

 "Only the BJP workers are being targeted in Kashmir because we are the only Indian nationalist voice here unlike other [pro-India] parties whose support vacillates among India, China and Pakistan," BJP spokesperson Altaf Thakur told DW.

-Thakur added that BJP workers were engaged in developmental work at the grassroots, which, he stressed, antagonizes Pakistan and militants in Kashmir.
+Thakur added that BJP workers were engaged in developmental work at the grassroots level, which, he stressed, antagonizes Pakistan and militants in Kashmir.

 "They want crisis in Kashmir, so that they can motivate youth to pick up guns against India.
 In peace, they fail to do so," he said.